Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    1. R1: The GUI shall display a congratulations message when the user completes the final objective of the game and reaches the allotted dog’s home location.
    2. R2: The user shall be able to quit the game whenever they want to.
 4. Picking up objects in the game.
-   1. R1: The game shall present interactive objects, such as food and obstacles, that the player can collect or avoid to influence the dog's journey.
+   1. R1: The game shall present interactive objects, such as food and artifacts, that the player can collect that will influence the dog's journey back home.
    2. R2: The game shall have collectible artifacts spread throughout the world.
    3. R3: An item shall be stored for use later when a player uses the pickup key on that item.
 5. The user can talk with NPCs